yimuchen/SiPMCalibControl/README.md

 software.
 See the following links for other documentations related to the SiPM calibration project:

-- Typical user operation documentation: this [twiki page][SiPMCalibTwiki]
+- Typical user operation documentation: this [twiki page][sipmcalibtwiki]
-- Documented results for running the system: this [detector note][SiPMCalibDN]
+- Documented results for running the system: this [detector note][sipmcalibdn]
-- Technical details for the analysis program: [here][SiPMCalibAnalysis]
+- Technical details for the analysis program: [here][sipmcalibanalysis]

 ## Contributing to the software